 This divine infidelity applies mutatis mutandis as a founding act of viticulture culture in Greece, By the intrigues of the jealous Zeus wife Hera, Semele was inadvertently killed by Zeus, showing himself at her express desire in all its glory and burning her through it, so to speak.
 Zeus took the still-born Dionysus out of her lap and let him ripen on his hips for another three months.
 To protect him from Hera, he grew up in a cave and was raised by nymphs.
 As an adult, he was discovered by Hera and beaten with madness, so that he wandered aimlessly in the world and reached as far as Egypt and Syria.
-Eventually he was healed by the titan Rhea.
+Finally he was healed by the titan Rhea.

 Until the 5th century BC The Greek drama developed in the three forms of tragedy, comedy and the satyr play.
 The theater plays always took place during the Dionysia (festivals) in honor of the god.
 One of the winners was the famous Greek comedy writer Aristophanes (450-380 BC).
-The small Dionysia were celebrated from March to April and the great Dionysia in the fall at the time of the vintage.
+The small Dionysia were celebrated in March to April and the great Dionysia in the fall at the time of the vintage.
 They included sacrifices, feasts, competitions, pageants and jokes and were characterized by exuberance and lawlessness in connection with excessive wine consumption.
 The primary objective was the intoxication as a purifying ceremonial with a psychohygienic effect.
-The Dionysus bucks were sacrificed because the buck as a gluttonous destroyer of the vine had to be slaughtered for atonement.
-Likewise, the symposia held in honor of the god, this was drinking with moderate wine consumption.
+The Dionysus bucks were sacrificed because the buck, a gluttonous destroyer of the vine, had to be slaughtered for atonement.
+Likewise, the symposia held in honor of the god, this was a drinking with moderate wine consumption.

-The Romans imitated the Dionysia through the Bacchanalia.
+The Romans imitated the Dionysia by the Bacchanalia.
 These, however, degenerated into such licentiousness that they were banned by the Senate.
 The vine was especially sacred to Dionysus.
 Later, the sanctity of grapevine and wines passed into the Christian religion.
 The Lord's Supper is the culmination of the appreciation of wine and the conversion of bread and wine into the body and blood of Christ Eucharist the central statement of faith of Christendom.
-A colorful moral picture of the dining and drinking culture describes the Roman upper class in the first century Petronius (+66) in his work Satyricon, See also below wine gods,
+A colored moral picture of the dining and drinking culture describes the Roman upper class in the first century Petronius (+66) in his work Satyricon, See also below wine gods,